Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 ## Naming Conventions for Tables and Columns

 There isn't a fixed naming convention for naming databases, tables, and columns, so it's always best to defer to whatever the team is using.
-Names may be lower_snake_case or PascalCase.
-Table names may be singular or plural.
+Names could be lower_snake_case, PascalCase, or something else entirely.
+Table names could be singular or plural.
 This curriculum will arbitrarily prefer:

 - lower_snake_case for database, table, and column names
 - plural table names